realmagicgreen/magicgreenastro/src/content/posts/bali-plastic-bags-ban.md

 ---
 title: Bali Plastic Bags Ban
-subtitle: "Denpasar just introduced a new prohibition of plastic bags, Styrofoam and plastic straws in supermarkets, convenience stores and shopping centres."
+subtitle: 'Denpasar just introduced a new prohibition of plastic bags, Styrofoam and plastic straws in supermarkets, convenience stores and shopping centres.'
-description: "Starting 2019, Bali Denpasar area has banned the plastic bags.
-The ban is expected to cover the whole island coming into effect in June 2019." # max 160 digits
+description: 'Starting 2019, Bali Denpasar area has banned the plastic bags.
+The ban is expected to cover the whole island coming into effect in June 2019.' # max 160 digits
 category: solutions
 pubDate: 2019-02-01
 publish: true